mstgnz/gomqtt/README.md

 For client examples and code samples in various programming languages, see [examples.md](examples.md).

+## 🔌 REST API Documentation

+GoMQTT includes a comprehensive REST API for monitoring and management.
+The API allows you to:

+- Monitor connected clients and their subscriptions
+- Publish messages and access message history
+- View topic information and statistics
+- Manage broker settings

+We use [Scalar](https://scalar.com/) for our API documentation, providing an interactive experience based on OpenAPI specifications.

+For more information, see [api-docs.md](api-docs.md).

 ## 💡 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.